Invoicing & Tax Architecture

 Operating under the Union OSS scheme mandates that merchants collect and preserve proof of the buyer's establishment.

-For every material tax event, the Admin Backend also persists canonical tax records (stored in MongoDB, e.g. collection tax_records).
-These rows are the audit trail behind Tax by country, Revenue by country, and VAT OSS screens: they support drill-down from aggregates to recognized net/tax/gross amounts, buyer/tax country, recognition mode (accrual vs cash), and links back to transactions or invoices.
+For every material tax event, the Admin Backend also persists canonical tax records in the tax_records MongoDB collection.
+These rows are the audit trail behind Tax by country, Revenue by country, and VAT OSS screens: they support drill-down from aggregates to recognized net/tax/gross amounts, buyer/tax country, recognition mode (accrual or cash), and links back to transactions, invoices, credit notes, refunds, or chargebacks.

 Report APIs accept an IANA timezone for period boundaries and filenames, and a source filter where relevant (transactions, invoices, or both).
 VAT OSS endpoints are keyed by calendar year and quarter.
-File exports are implemented as GET download endpoints (CSV, OSS XML, or Elster CSV for Germany), not JSON POST bodies.
+File exports are implemented as GET download endpoints: CSV, OSS XML, or Elster CSV for Germany.